Flower Drum Song: Original Broadway production

 After the Boston tryouts, Flower Drum Song opened on Broadway at the St. James Theatre on December 1, 1958.
 Sets were designed by Oliver Smith, costumes by Irene Sharaff and lighting by Peggy Clark.

 C.Y.
 Lee sat in the audience on the first night; he later stated that he had been nervous and was "bowled over" by the positive audience reaction.
 The show attracted considerable advance sales; even when these were exhausted, sales remained strong and sellouts were the norm.
 Cast album sales were similar to previous Rodgers and Hammerstein hits.
 The show received six Tony Award nominations, but won only one Tony (Best Conductor and Musical Director, for Salvatore Dell'Isola).
 It was overshadowed that year by Redhead, which though it received only slightly better reviews than Flower Drum Song and had a considerably shorter run, dominated the Tony Awards in the musical categories.
-Flower Drum Song ran for 600 performances, a longer run than any other musical from the 1958–1959 season – it lasted longer than any of the shows with which it had competed for Asian performers.
+Flower Drum Song ran for 600 performances, a longer run than any of the shows with which it had competed for Asian performers.

 Midway through the run, Larry Blyden left the show and was replaced in the role of Sammy Fong by Jack Soo, with Larry Leung assuming the role of Frankie Wing.
 The production returned $125,000 profit to its backers on an investment of $360,000.
 Attendance began to decline in December 1959, though it continued to draw at above the 70% of capacity level which a Broadway play then needed to meet expenses.
 With the summer approaching, generally a bad time for attendance, it was decided to close the show, and the last Broadway performance was given on May 7, 1960.

 In his autobiography, Rodgers wrote of the effect the success of Flower Drum Song had on his state of mind:

 The entire experience of working on Flower Drum Song was rewarding in many ways, not the least of which was that it convinced me that I had overcome all traces of my depression.
 My only thought was to keep on doing what I was doing, and I saw nothing in the future that could stop me.